 Vapor Barrier Socks

 I started wearing vapor barrier socks this winter as an experiment to see if they’d help keep my mountaineering boot liners dry on day hikes and winter backpacking trips.
-Although I like my Scarpa Omega double plastic boots a lot, I’ve been thinking about buying a second, lighter weight pair of mountaineering boots without a removable liner that have a little more ankle flex and fit better than a plastic boot.
-I’m hesitant to wear a boot like this though for overnights or cold weather trips however, because I know that I’ll soak them with perspiration; hence the desire to try a vapor barrier sock system that can keep them dry for multi-day trips.
+Although I like my Scarpa Omega double plastic boots a lot, I’ve been thinking about buying a second, lighter weight pair of mountaineering boots without a removable liner that has a little more ankle flex and fit better than a plastic boot.
+I’m hesitant to wear a boot like this though for overnights or cold-weather trips, however, because I know that I’ll soak them with perspiration; hence the desire to try a vapor barrier sock system that can keep them dry for multi-day trips.

-For my current winter boot system (see photo above), I’m using a pair of Integral Designs Vapor Barrier Socks ($30) made out of silnylon, which are seam taped to prevent moisture from leaking out.
+For my winter boot system (see photo above), I’m using a pair of Rab Vapor Barrier Socks made of silnylon, which are seam taped to prevent moisture from leaking out.
 I wear them over a very slippery black nylon dress sock (gold toes) and then cover them with an expedition wool sock from REI.
-Next my foot goes into the heat molded foam Intution liner that came with my mountaineering boots and then into my plastic Scarpa Omegas.
+Next, my foot goes into the heat-molded foam Intuition liner that came with my mountaineering boots and then into my plastic Scarpa Omegas.
 After the boot is on, I put on a set of Hillsound gaiters over my ankles and calves to keep snow from wetting my socks and to provide insulation for my calves.

 Before I used vapor barrier socks, I’d completely soak out the liner socks, wool socks, and Intuition liners with perspiration on winter day hikes.
 On multi-day backpacking trips, that meant sleeping with my liners in my sleeping bag at night to keep them from freezing and to dry them out.
 As you can imagine, this is a somewhat unpleasant thing to do, even in a big -25 degree down sleeping bag.

 But after I added vapor barrier socks to my boot layering system, the outside of the vapor barrier sock, the wool sock and the foam Intuition liner come out of my boots bone dry at the end of a hike.
 It’s a pretty remarkable difference.
-So far, I’ve done a dozen major winter hikes using these Integral Designs VB socks, with temperatures ranging from 10 below zero to about 20 degrees Fahrenheit, and I’m hooked.
-It’s really convenient not to have to worry so much about drying my socks and liners after a hike or on an overnight.
+So far, I’ve done a dozen major winter hikes using these Rab VB socks, with temperatures ranging from 10 below zero to about 20 degrees Fahrenheit, and I’m hooked.
+It’s really convenient not to have to worry so much about drying my socks and liners after a hike or on an overnight trip.

-There’s nothing fancy about the Integral Vapor Barrier socks I’m using.
-They’re just made out of silnylon and seam taped to prevent moisture from escaping.
-They have piece of elastic sewn in that holds the fabric flush with your leg at the shin and an additional piece of shock cord a bit higher up.
-Some people I know use bread bags to achieve the same effect, but I like the robustness of the ID socks, so far.
+There’s nothing fancy about the Rab Vapor Barrier socks I’m using.
+They’re just made of silnylon and seam-taped to prevent moisture from escaping.
+They have a piece of elastic sewn in that holds the fabric flush with your leg at the shin and an additional piece of shock cord a bit higher up.
+Some people I know use bread bags to achieve the same effect, but I like the robustness of the VB socks, so far.